MangaD/jsocketpp/README.md

-# libsocket: Modern C++17 Cross-Platform Socket Library
+# jsocketpp: Modern C++17 Cross-Platform Socket Library

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-libsocket is a modern, header-only C++17 library for cross-platform TCP, UDP, and Unix domain socket programming.
+jsocketpp is a modern, header-only C++17 library for cross-platform TCP, UDP, and Unix domain socket programming.
 It provides a clean, object-oriented API for both client and server sockets, supporting IPv4, IPv6, and local IPC, with robust error handling and full portability between Windows and Linux (and POSIX systems).

 ## Features